fenago/react-graphql-intro/md/lab_4.md

 Sending GraphQL queries
 -----------------------

-We can test this query using any HTTP client, such as Postman, Insomnia, or any you are used to.
-This course covers HTTP clients in the next section of this lab.
-If you want to send the following queries on your own, you can read the next section and come back here.
+We can test this query using Postman:

 You can test our new function when you send the following JSON as a [POST] request to [http://localhost:8000/graphql]: